-As a transformational facilitator, Bex works with organisations to make meaningful change.
+As a facilitator, Bex works with organisations to make meaningful change.

-Bex’s incredible intuitive faculty and emotional intelligence has enabled her to bring about positive and breakthrough transformation for a diverse array of individuals and groups.
+Bex’s has brought about powerful change and transformation for a diverse array of individuals and groups.

-Her coaching work has improved the personal and professional lives of many, and at the heart of her work has been the art of empowering people to know and express their truth.
+Her coaching work has improved the personal and professional lives of many, and at the heart of her work has been the art of empowering people to find their authentic voice and have the confidence to express their unique offering to the world.

 Challenging & Creating